Nov 9, 2017

 You might be amazed to see how many people you already know on the social media networks you’re using.
 There may be tens, or even hundreds, of people with whom you haven’t yet connected with.
 Import your email contacts from Gmail or Outlook, or contacts from your phonebook, into your social networks to find out how many connections you’re missing.
 Linkedin, Instagram, Facebook and Twitter all allow for a free import of a certain number of contacts.

-You now know some of the things you should be doing on social media to build the best social impression for yourself, but do you know what not to do to keep that impression a positive one?
+You now know some of the things you should be doing on social media to build the best social impression for yourself, but do you know not to do to keep that impression a positive one?
 Think of your social media interactions and content creation as part of a resume of your work and a reflection of your professional attitude and overall personality.
 Avoid inflammatory religious or racial comments, and be careful when making political commentary that others may consider offensive.

 If you have concerns about not being able to voice your opinions to the extent you wish, consider creating two sets of social media accounts: one for private use (say whatever you want), and one for personal use (in which your responses and shares are heavily calculated).
 Keep your personal pages private to just close friends and family, and use your professional accounts to build new connections and career opportunities.

 Facebook and LinkedIn both offer thousands of opportunities to join groups focused on specific industries or topics.
 Use the search bar on each network to find groups that are linked to your specific area of expertise, then you’ll be able to share your insights and build authority around your personal brand.
 Keep in mind that industry groups may be overcrowded with your competitors, so smaller, topic-based groups may be more fruitful in terms of reaching your audience.

 - Receive feedback

 - Gain confidence